 - Hypovolemia

-- Major surgery (cardiac bypass, vascular surgery such as abdominal aortic aneurysm peripheral limb surgery, hepatobiliary surgery, emergent surgical exploration)
+- Major surgery (cardiac bypass, vascular surgery such as abdominal aortic aneurysm, peripheral limb surgery, hepatobiliary surgery, emergent surgical exploration)

-Diuretics are used only to manage the volume status but are not recommended for the treatment of acute tubular necrosis in the Kidney Disease: Improving Global Outcomes (KDIGO) 2012 guidelines.
-Other pharmacological agents such as dopamine, fenoldopam, and atrial natriuretic peptide do not provide any survival benefit in patients with acute tubular necrosis.
+Diuretics are used only to manage the volume status but are not recommended for treating ATN in the Kidney Disease: Improving Global Outcomes 2012 guidelines.
+Other pharmacological agents, such as dopamine, fenoldopam, and atrial natriuretic peptides, do not provide any survival benefit in patients with acute tubular necrosis.
+Renal replacement therapy has the same indications and is used in volume overload refractory to diuretics, hyperkalemia, signs of uremia, and metabolic acidosis.
+In critically ill hemodynamically unstable patients, continuous renal replacement therapy is often used.[40]

 Differential Diagnosis

-- Acute kidney injury
+- Acute interstitial nephritis

 - Acute glomerulonephritis